 Custom Thermoforming, Custom Plastic Forming

 Productive Plastics’ core competency in custom thermoforming is established in its work with Original Equipment Manufacturers (OEMs) – producing custom plastic components for a myriad of industries.
-Custom thermoforming is a plastic production process that heats a two-dimensional rigid thermoplastic sheet and by way of vacuum and/or pressure, forms that sheet into a three-dimensional shape.
+Custom plastic forming is a production process that heats a two-dimensional rigid thermoplastic sheet and by way of vacuum and/or pressure, forms that sheet into a three-dimensional shape.

-Custom plastic thermoforming provides design flexibility to OEMs to create intricate enclosure designs on products that traditionally may have required injection molding with its high tooling cost.
+Custom plastic forming provides design flexibility to OEMs to create intricate enclosure designs on products that traditionally may have required injection molding with its high tooling cost.

 Custom Pressure Thermoforming

 Pressure thermoformed parts replace injection and structural foam molded parts in moderate volume (250 – 3000 annually) and provide a wide range of colors and textures.
 Not all pressure forming is created equal – Productive Plastics produces pressure formed parts that rival the aesthetics of injection molding and structural foam molding.
 When designed properly, pressure forming delivers parts with:

 - Undercut details delivering superior fit up to matching components

 - Uniform wall thickness that is virtually the same as more expensive injected processes

 In addition, utilizing textured tools with pressure assisted forming can eliminate the requirement of secondary paint finishes.